LIVE TODAYSRHvsRCBDream11 Tips →

 WBBL and Franchise Cricket

-In the Women's Big Bash League, Meg Lanning has represented the Melbourne Stars, playing in her home city and bringing the same matchday authority to the domestic competition that she brings to the international stage.
-Her WBBL career has produced consistent and commanding performances, including multiple tournament-defining innings that helped shape the Stars' seasons.
+In the Women's Big Bash League, Meg Lanning represented the Melbourne Stars, playing in her home city and bringing the same matchday authority to the domestic competition that she brought to the international stage.
+Her WBBL career produced consistent and commanding performances, including multiple tournament-defining innings that helped shape the Stars' seasons before her retirement.

-Her presence in the WBBL has been important beyond statistics.
-As Australia's captain and the best batter in the country, her participation in the domestic competition elevates the standard around her — other players train harder, prepare more carefully, compete more fiercely when Lanning is in the opposition line-up or their own dressing room.
+Her presence in the WBBL was important beyond statistics.
+As Australia's captain and the best batter in the country, her participation in the domestic competition elevated the standard around her — other players trained harder, prepared more carefully, and competed more fiercely when Lanning was in the opposition line-up or their own dressing room.

 Achievements and Awards